buehler/dotnet-operator-sdk/src/KubeOps.Transpiler/README.md

 // --- Transpilation Logic (e.g., in a build task or utility) ---

+// Note: The transpiler also uses standard .NET attributes on your entity properties
+// (e.g., System.ComponentModel attributes like [Description], [Required], [Range],
+// [MinLength], [MaxLength], [RegularExpression], etc.) to generate a richer
+// OpenAPI v3 schema within the CRD.
+This schema is used by `kubectl explain`
+// and for server-side validation by the Kubernetes API server.

 // 1.
 Get the assembly containing your custom resource types
 //    (Adjust path as needed or use Assembly.LoadFrom/Assembly.Load) var assemblyPath = "path/to/your/Operator.Project.dll";